nvoynov/clerq/README.md

 ![Clerq Promo Project](assets/promo.png)

 Inside Clerq there is a demo project that was created and is still used to develop Clerq itself and its script-extensions.
+You can see the project [here](https://github.com/nvoynov/clerq/tree/master/lib/assets/promo) ([requirements sources](https://github.com/nvoynov/clerq/tree/master/lib/assets/promo/src) and produced documents [Clerq SRS.md](https://github.com/nvoynov/clerq/blob/master/lib/assets/promo/bin/Clerq%20SRS.md), [Clerq SRS.docx](https://github.com/nvoynov/clerq/blob/master/lib/assets/promo/bin/Clerq%20SRS.docx))

 I am sure this project will be useful when you get to know the product.
 So, I propose to open it now and look inside as you move forward.
 Do the following in your console: